linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 co.elastic.logs/processors.decode_json_fields.target: kibana
 {{< /file >}}

-1. Upgrade the `kibana` Helm release in your Kubernetes cluster, passing this file as an argument for the Chart values.
+1. Upgrade the Kibana Helm release in your Kubernetes cluster, passing this file as an argument for the Chart values.

         helm upgrade --values kibana-values.yml --wait --timeout=600 kibana elastic/kibana